 As a result, Chihuahuas often adopt bold personalities to create the impression that they are unafraid and not to be messed with, this can be through barking, snarling, chasing, and confronting others before they get the chance to properly approach.

-Signs of Small Dog Syndrome (SDS) in Chihuahuas
+Signs of "Small Dog Syndrome" (SDS) in Chihuahuas

 Additionally, Chihuahuas with SDS may constantly seek to be at the front of the pack when walking, refuse to walk on a leash, or even play the pity card and beg for food using those big round eyes and high pitched whines to get what they want.

-You should consider that “high stress” means something very different to a dog whose eyes come to just above a person’s ankles.
+You should consider that “high stress” means something very different to a Chihuahua whose eyes come to just above a person’s ankles.
 For example, taking a Chihuahua to a busy party may cause significant stress as it is under constant threat of being trampled.

-Signs of Stress or Anxiety in Chihuahuas
+Signs of stress or anxiety in Chihuahuas

 Chihuahuas have a genetic predisposition to shaking, so it may be that your little buddy shakes even when calm.
 But if you see them looking noticeably panicked (wide eyes, flat ears, shaking), then you should consider removing them from the situation because they lash out.

 This links with stress and anxiety, however a Chihuahua that has been rescued from a bad home environment is more likely to become aggressive at unexpected times when it is triggered by a particular sound, movement, smell, or event that reminds it of its previous experience.

-Signs of Trauma in Chihuahuas
+Signs of trauma in Chihuahuas

 Where a territorial Chihuahua might bark at newcomers, or a protective Chihuahua might snarl at unfamiliar faces getting too close to its family, a traumatized Chihuahua might show additional signs that could lead to an unfortunate outburst.

 Additionally, you might even find that certain things YOU do as their owner triggers them to get on the defensive and potentially attack.
 You must take a lot of extra care to ensure you’re reading your rescue Chihuahua’s body language when you’re still getting to know them.